serverless/examples/aws-node-github-webhook-listener/README.md

 3. Configure your webhook in your github repository settings.
 [Setting up a Webhook](https://developer.github.com/webhooks/creating/#setting-up-a-webhook)

-  *(1.)* Plugin your API POST endpoint. (`https://abcdefg.execute-api.us-east-1.amazonaws.com/dev/webhook` in this example)
+  **(1.)** Plugin your API POST endpoint. (`https://abcdefg.execute-api.us-east-1.amazonaws.com/dev/webhook` in this example).
+Run `sls info` to grab your endpoint if you don't have it handy.

-  *(2.)* Plugin your secret from `GITHUB_WEBHOOK_SECRET` environment variable
+  **(2.)** Plugin your secret from `GITHUB_WEBHOOK_SECRET` environment variable

-  *(3.)* Choose the types of events you want the github webhook to fire on
+  **(3.)** Choose the types of events you want the github webhook to fire on

   ![webhook-steps](https://cloud.githubusercontent.com/assets/532272/21461773/db7cecd2-c922-11e6-9362-6bbf4661fe14.jpg)

-4. Now do something in your github repo to trigger a webhook
+4. Manually trigger/test the webhook from settings or do something in your github repo to trigger a webhook.

-  You can tail the logs of the lambda function with this command:
+  You can tail the logs of the lambda function with the below command to see it running.
   ```bash
   serverless logs -f githubWebhookListener -t
   ```